Jumpstart your college education by earning college credits in high school!

 Early College may compress the time it takes to complete high school and the first two years of college.

-Earn college credits at a fraction of the cost of a four-year university.
-NCC’s in-state tuition rate is only $105 per credit.
+- Earn college credits at a fraction of the cost of a four-year university.

 The award of high school credit for college coursework is arranged through a students’ school and does not involve the college.
 Please see your high school guidance counselor for pre-approval of dual-enrollment credit.